Durss/Twitchat/README.md

 ```
 pm2 start labels-pm2.json
 ```
 Labels won't automatically be updated on the frontend though _(if anyone knows how to make Vite detect that...)_.
-To force labels refresh you can use this keyboard shortcut on Twitchat `CTRL+Shift+L`
+To force labels refresh you can use this keyboard shortcut on Twitchat `CTRL+Alt+L`.\
+You can also quickly switch between available languages with the shortcut `CTRL+Alt+M`
 <br>
 <br>
 <br>